Neck pain can be caused by:

 - Sleeping on a pillow that is too high

-or too flat or that doesn't support your head, or sleeping on your stomach with your
+or too flat or that doesn't support your neck, or sleeping on your stomach with your

 neck twisted or bent.

-- Spending long periods of time resting your forehead on your
+- Spending long periods of time resting your head on your

 - Work or exercise that uses the upper body and arms, such as